Tours of Israel

 We had a great English-Chinese language tour from August 5-14, 2019.
-We’re currently planning another tour for the summer of 2021.
-If you or your church or group are interested in joining this tour or setting up your own tour, contact me at Jeff@totheends.com.
+If you or your church or group are interested in joining a tour or setting up your own tour, contact me at Jeff@totheends.com.----------------------------------

 This is our standard tour to Israel.
 Details and prices change from year to year.
 We can also set up custom designed tours for your group.

 must see sites, plus a whole lot more!
 Try to find these exciting extras in other tours: The Talmudic Village at Qatzrin (a reconstruction of village life in the time of Jesus), the Herodian Quarter Excavations (homes of the wealthy in Jesus’ Jerusalem), the Burnt House (dramatic evidence of the destruction of Jerusalem by the Romans), Nimrud Fortress (a massive Crusader Castle near the site of Jesus’ Transfiguration), Tel Dan (the actual worship platform of one of the golden calves of King Jeroboam), and Hazor (site of exciting new evidence of Joshua’s conquest in the north).